Owen was born just down the road in Balclutha and has worked at various radio stations over the years around the country.

 In 2004 Ron left radio to become the Sales Manager of Go Dunedin websites.
 Ron presents the Calling All Scots radio show every Sunday night from 8:00-9pm.

-He loves playing music from his childhood in Scotland, music that defines his Scottish heritage and he hopes all fans of Scotland enjoy all the great things about his show, the bag pipes, Robbie Burns, Whisky, Haggis and grand singalong Scottish entertainment.
+He loves playing music from his childhood in Scotland, music that defines his Scottish heritage and he hopes all fans of Scotland enjoy all the great things about his show, the bag pipes, Robbie Burns, Whiskey, Haggis and grand singalong Scottish entertainment.

 Beth Sizemore has a passion for music and Dunedin